 Now let’s put gathering stitches.
-Set your sewing machine for a straight stitch with length around 3.5 – 4 mm and turn tension to 0.
+Set your sewing machine for a straight stitch with a length of around 3.5 – 4 mm and turn tension to 0.

 Sew one stitching line.
 Gather the fabric by pulling the bobbin thread.

-The width of the gathered skirt is 4 inches ( maybe 4 ⅛ inch).
+The width of the gathered skirt is 4 inches ( maybe 4 ⅛ inches).
 Leave 3/16 inch (5mm) on each side of the skirt without gathering.

-For the waistband you can use a piece of double folded bias strip.
+For the waistband, you can use a piece of the double-folded bias strip.